shaun-harvey/five-a-side.github.io/README.md

 ### Anti-Cheating System

 - Switching tabs or minimizing the window will immediately end your game
-- This prevents looking up answers during gameplay
+- This prevents looking up answers during game play
 - Keep the game tab active and visible at all times!

 ## Scoring System